mernst/uwisdom/Uw.md

 3. Click the radio button "user name" next to the Query By button.
 4. Then click the "Query By" button.
 5. You will be presented with a table of all groups you are in.
 Check if "smtp-users" is in the table.
 6. If it is, you're good to go.
 If not, submit a ticket to support@cs saying that you need to be added to the group in order to send email.

+## PLSE

+If there is trouble with parsing Jekyll webpages (such as those under
+<http://uwplse.org/meet/>), you can see logs at <http://hooknook.uwplse.org/>

-## Seattle
+## Seattle visitors

 Options for short-term Seattle housing/rentals/apartments/sublets: